sandialabs/pecos/documentation/timeseries.rst

 .. doctest::

     >>> import pandas as pd
-    >>> df = pd.read_excel('data.xlsx') #doctest:+SKIP
+    >>> data = pd.read_excel('data.xlsx') #doctest:+SKIP

 Data can also be gathered from the web using the Python package request, http://docs.python-requests.org.

 To get started, create an instance of the :class:`~pecos.monitoring.PerformanceMonitoring` class.

 .. note::
-   Quality control tests can also be called using functions, see :ref:`software_framework` for more details.
+   Quality control tests can also be called using individual functions, see :ref:`software_framework` for more details.

 .. doctest::

     >>> import pecos
     >>> pm = pecos.monitoring.PerformanceMonitoring()

-A DataFrame can then be added to the PerformanceMonitoring object.
+Data, in the form of a Pandas Dataframe, can then be added to the PerformanceMonitoring object.

 .. doctest::
     :hide: